dwalleck/tempest-cmd-drafts-specs/abstract-remote-client.rst

 <blueprint>

-Creates an abstract model remote clients and drivers that will allow for implementations for any number of guest operating systems.
+Creates an abstract model for remote clients which allows for the development of remote clients beyond the scope of the generic Linux case.
+It also provides the ability to create remote clients that use protocols other than SSH.

-Problem description
+Problem Description
 ===================

 The current implementation of the Tempest remote client uses command line tools that are common to many Linux distributions to gather data from the guest operating system.
-While this solution solves testing in the general case, there are a number of guest operating systems such as Solaris, FreeBSD, and other less mainstream Linux distros that the existing remote client will not work with.
+While this solution solves testing the general case, there are a number of guest operating systems such as Solaris, FreeBSD, and other less mainstream Linux distros that the existing remote client will not work with.